jason-xxl/methodman/README.md

 ```
 func TestNormalUse(t *testing.T) {

-	defer RestoreMock()
+	defer methodman.RestoreMock()

-	Expect(&dep_pkg.MethodA, "some fake response as 1st returned var", "some more, as 2nd retuened var")
+	methodman.Expect(&dep_pkg.MethodA, "some fake response as 1st returned var", "some more, as 2nd retuened var")

 	// Then you can receive above 2 value in your code path.
 	ret1, ret 2 := dep_pkg.MethodA(1, "2")